 In 1980, the tug was acquired by the Marathon Petroleum Corporation of Findlay, Ohio.
 Where she was renamed as the Patrica E.

-The Marathon Petroleum Corporation "married" the tug with the 442(ft) 150,000(bbl) barge.
-The MM-2 which was constructed in 1982.
-By Galveston Shipbuilding of Galveston, Texas for the Marathon Petroleum Corporation, for service in the Gulf of Mexico.
+The tug was "married" the tug with the 442(ft), 150,000(bbl), barge.
+The MM-2 which was constructed in 1982, by Galveston Shipbuilding of Galveston, Texas.
+For the Marathon Petroleum Corporation of Findlay, Ohio.

-Following Hurricane Rita, the platform's owners; Targa Midstream Services Limited Partnership had located the platform and had marked it's position with unlit buoys Following the allision, the DBL 152 capsized, the tug managed to release the barge before the capsizing.
-The barge suffered a 35(ft) long by 6(ft) wide penetration in the hull of the barge.
-The DBL 152 was fully loaded, she remained afloat while upside down.
-Although, her cargo was lost and settled on the ocean bottom.
+Following Hurricane Rita, the platform's owners.
+Had located the platform, and had marked it's position with unlit buoys Following the allision, the barge DBL 152 capsized.
+The tug released the the barge before the capsizing.
+The DBL 152 she remained afloat while capsized.

 The barge was towed upside down into Chikisaw, Alabama.
-Where the remaining product in the barge was removed, and the barge was eventually righted.
+Where the barge was eventually righted.
 Using a complex system consisting of lifting the hull on air bags, while simultaneously ballasting along, with strategic placing, and attachment of holding power, anchors, and winches.
 The barge was successfully rotated back into position, at one point taking a 90 degree angle to the water.
-After her salvage, the DBL 152 was acquired by Verde Metals of Brownsville, Texas for salvage and eventual reuse.
+After her salvage.
+The DBL 152 was acquired by the Verde Metals Company of Brownsville, Texas.
+For scrap, salvage, and eventual reuse.

 The Rebel returned to service following the incident.
-But, was outfitted with a JAK coupler system.
+And, was outfitted with a JAK-400 coupler system.

 In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.